aws/eks-distro/docs/contents/users/install/kubeadm-onsite.md

         Your Kubernetes control-plane has initialized successfully!

     Your Kubernetes cluster should now be up and running.
 The kubeadm output shows the exact commands to use to add nodes to the cluster.
-If something goes wrong, correct the problem and run *kubeadm reset* to prepare you system to run *kubeadm init* again:
+If something goes wrong, correct the problem and run *kubeadm reset* to prepare your system to run *kubeadm init* again:

 1. Follow the instructions for configuring the client.
 To configure the client locally, type: